 But the price varies by location; servers in Singapore are usually more expensive..
 And shared cost-optimized servers aren’t available in Singapore or the US.

-Simply put, if you seek some heavy cloud hosting, especially in Europe, Hetzer is a decent option.
+Simply put, if you’re seeking heavy cloud hosting, especially in Europe, Hetzer is a decent option.
 Not only that, there’s at least 20TB of traffic included for EU cloud servers.
 They’re real competitors, but not quite as cool as DigitalOcean.

 Advantages:

-• Pre-built software: Create your server with preinstalled apps like Docker, WordPress, Nextcloud, and more.
+- Pre-built software: Create your server with pre-installed apps, including Docker, WordPress, Nextcloud, and more.

 Downsides:

-• Prices vary in locations: Cost varies according to location; Singapore servers are usually expensive.
+- Prices vary by location: The cost varies by location; servers in Singapore are usually more expensive.
 Intel CPUs aren’t available in Singapore or the US.

-• Poor support and UI: Since they are cheap, you cannot expect a high level of support.
-As well as that, the Hetzner UI is outdated.
+- Poor support and UI: Since they are cheap, you cannot expect a high level of support.
+Additionally, the Hetzner UI is outdated.

 Amazon Lightsail

 Amazon Lightsail is a popular virtual server service for average users.
-Even though AWS is one of the world’s largest cloud service providers, Lightsail is not as effective as some of the others.
-But Lightsail lets you launch and manage VPSs easily.
+Although AWS is one of the world’s largest cloud providers, Lightsail is not as effective as some of its competitors.
+However, Lightsail makes it easy to launch and manage VPSs.

 It’s simple; you can set up a server in just a few minutes, with no complicated settings.
 A suitable option for beginners who want to explore AWS.

-Obviously, it is ideal for developers, freelancers, and enthusiasts running simple apps or testing with different server configurations.
+Obviously, it is ideal for developers, freelancers, and enthusiasts who run simple apps or test with different server configurations.

 Despite its low price, the design and technologies are outdated.
 Lightsail’s interface doesn’t stand out compared to Vultr and DigitalOcean.
-Obviously, it can, however, prove useful if you need to integrate your AWS account with other services.
+Obviously, it can, however, be helpful if you need to integrate your AWS account with other services.

-Yes, the control panel isn’t too fancy, but it has all the features you need.
-Also, it gives you the option to launch WordPress with Apache in one click as well as connect a domain to it.
-And you can see server metrics, including CPU, RAM, and network usage, to see how stable your web server is.
+Yes, the control panel isn’t particularly fancy, but it has all the necessary features.
+Also, it gives you the option to launch WordPress with Apache in one click, as well as connect a domain to it.
+You can also view server metrics, including CPU, RAM, and network usage, to assess the stability of your web server.

 Lightsail is ideal if you’re new to cloud computing or just want to get started fast.
 When you need more power and are comfortable managing AWS infrastructure, you can use EC2.
 But I personally prefer cloud computing provided by small and medium-sized companies.
 The reason is that they are fast, neat, and affordable.